hwclondon/hwclondon.github.io/src/site/index.md

 ---
-title: Homebrew Website Club London
+title: Homebrew Website Club London Online
 subtitle: Homebrew Website Club is a regular meetup of people passionate about or interested in creating, improving, building, designing their own website.
 layout: layouts/base.njk
 ---

-## Join us at our fortnightly meetup
+## Join us at our weekly online meetup

+_Whilst we're unable to meetup in-person due to the ongoing Covid-19 pandemic, we're running our meetup online weekly over Zoom.
+Not only that but we're open to anyone who'd like to join us anywhere in Europe and beyond from 18:00 to 20:00 (British Summer Time)._

 Finish that blog post you've been working on.
 Demos of personal websites and technology.
 Discussion around the independent web.
 Join a community with like-minded interests.
 Bring friends that want a personal site!